Tomás Mejía

 José Tomás de la Luz Mejía Camacho, better known as Tomás Mejía (17 September 1820 – 19 June 1867), was a Mexican soldier of Otomi background, who consistently sided with the Conservative Party throughout its nineteenth century conflicts with the Liberals.

-Mejía was one of the leading conservative commanders during the War of Reform and during the French invasion of Mexico which established the Second Mexican Empire.
+Mejía was one of the leading conservative commanders during the War of Reform and during the French invasion of Mexico that established the Second Mexican Empire.
 He became known for repeatedly using the Sierra Gorda, which he was familiar with since childhood, as his base of operations.
-After the fall of the empire, Mejía was executed on 19 June 1867, alongside Emperor Maximilian, and fellow conservative commander Miguel Miramón.
+After the fall of the empire, Mejía was executed on 19 June 1867, alongside Emperor Maximilian and fellow conservative commander Miguel Miramón.

 Early life

-Little is known about Mejía’s childhood, but he was likely born in Pinal de Amoles, Sierra Gorda, Querétaro.
+Little is known about Mejía's childhood, but he was likely born in Pinal de Amoles, Sierra Gorda, Querétaro.
 He attended the primary school of the Villa del Jalpan.

 His father Cristóbal Mejía was from 1840 to 1842 prefect of the Jalpan district.
-This was during the Centralist Republic of Mexico when Mexico had been divided into departments, and during which there were many rebellions in favor of states rights which sought to restore the federalist system by which Mexico had previously been governed.
+This was during the Centralist Republic, when Mexico had been divided into departments, and during which there were many rebellions in favor of states' rights which sought to restore the federalist system by which Mexico had previously been governed.
 One such revolt in 1840 had been led by José de Urrea, who defeated, then found himself in Jalpan by 1841, where Cristóbal Mejía harbored Urrea in his home.
 The young Tomás Mejía met Urrea and the latter told him war stories and encouraged him in his wishes to join the military.

-Early Military Career
+Early military career

 Government forces led by Juan Cano then arrived in Jalpan, and Mejía enlisted in the army right there and then.
-Cano was impressed by the prefect’s son, and his talent for horse riding, writing a letter of recommendation to President Anastasio Bustamante so that Mejía could be admitted to the Military Academy in Mexico City.
+Cano was impressed by the prefect's son, and his talent for horse riding, writing a letter of recommendation to President Anastasio Bustamante so that Mejía could be admitted to the Military Academy in Mexico City.

-Mejía’s first tour of service would be as part of Apache–Mexico Wars, during which he was stationed at Chihuahua City and fought against the Apache from 1842 to 1845.
+Mejía's first tour of service was as part of Apache–Mexico Wars, during which he was stationed in the city of Chihuahua and fought against the Apache from 1842 to 1845.
 For his service he was promoted in ranks.